 "officers dont care about your profile. they care if you sound like youre lying. practice speaking out loud not typing answers"

-He realized he needed to practice speaking, not just reading.
-But practicing with friends felt awkward — they didn't know what questions to ask or how to challenge weak answers.
+He needed to practice speaking, not just reading.
+But practicing with friends felt awkward — they didn't know what questions to ask or how to push back on weak answers.

 Day 2: First Mock Interview

-Rahul's first AI mock interview was brutal.
+Brutal.
 He answered the same way he did in Mumbai — and the AI didn't let him off easy.
-(This is the hard part.
-Nobody likes hearing their answers suck.)
+(Nobody likes hearing their answers suck.)

 AI Officer: "Why Arizona State specifically?"